Distilled Spirits Tax Return

 Filing Requirements

-Every licensed distilled spirits taxpayer is required to electronically file a Distilled Spirits Tax Return and supplemental schedules (if applicable) of all sales of distilled spirits for the reporting period, on or before the 15th day of each month, following the reporting period (Regulation 2535).
-A return must be filed each reporting period even if no tax is due.
-Remittance for the amount due must be submitted by the due date of the return.
-A copy of the return and supplemental schedules (if applicable), must be retained on the licensed premises for verification by CDTFA auditors.
+Every licensed distilled spirits taxpayer is required to electronically file a CDTFA-501-DS,Distilled Spirits Tax Return and applicable supplemental schedules of all sales of distilled spirits for the reporting period, on or before the 15th day of each month, following the reporting period (Regulation 2535).
+You must file a return each reporting period even if no tax is due.
+Payment for the amount due must be submitted by the due date of the return.
+Licensees must keep a copy of CDTFA-501-DS and supplemental schedules (if applicable) on the licensed premises for verification by our auditors.

 Penalty and Interest